Legrandin/pycryptodome/Doc/pycrypt.rst

 stable base for writing Python programs that require cryptographic functions.

-A central goal of the author's has been to provide a simple, consistent interface for similar classes of algorithms.
+A central goal has been to provide a simple, consistent interface for similar classes of algorithms.
 For example, all block cipher objects have the same methods and return values, and support the same feedback modes.
 Hash functions have a different interface, but it too is consistent over all the hash functions available.
-Some of these interfaces have been codified as Python Enhancement Proposal documents, as PEP 247, ``API for Cryptographic Hash Functions'', and PEP 272, ``API for Block Encryption Algorithms''.
+Some of these interfaces have been codified as Python Enhancement Proposal documents, as PEP 247, "API for Cryptographic Hash Functions", and PEP 272, "API for Block Encryption Algorithms".

 This is intended to make it easy to replace old algorithms with newer, more secure ones.
-If you're given a bit of portably-written Python code that uses the DES encryption algorithm, you should be able to use AES instead by simply changing ``from Crypto.Cipher import DES} to ``from Crypto.Cipher import AES}, and changing all references to ``DES.new()} to ``AES.new()}.
+If you're given a bit of portably-written Python code that uses the DES encryption algorithm, you should be able to use AES instead by simply changing ``from Crypto.Cipher import DES`` to ``from Crypto.Cipher import AES``, and changing all references to ``DES.new()`` to ``AES.new()``.
 It's also fairly simple to write your own modules that mimic this interface, thus letting you use combinations or permutations of algorithms.